GodotSteam/GodotSteam-Docs/docs/classes/main.md

     **Returns:** bool

-    **Note:** While this is not listed in the Steamworks docs, it is in the SDK.
+    **Note:** While this is not listed in the Steamworks docs, it is in the SDK file steamclientpublic.h

 ### isAnonUserAccount